Berkshire Downs services

-In October 2018, it was acquired by M&S Fuels Ltd, who in summer 2019 rebranded the forecourt back to Shell and extended the forecourt Shop adding a Costa Express machine in the process.
+In October 2018, it was acquired by K&S Fuels Ltd, who in summer 2019 rebranded the forecourt back to Shell and extended the forecourt shop adding a Costa Express machine in the process.
 As a result of the extension, an electric vehicle charging point situated around the back of the shop has been removed.
-A ban on HGVs pulling into the services was lifted at the same time.

 |Chieveley (8 miles)||Services on the A34||Milton Heights (5 miles)|